python-openxml/python-docx/docs/user/styles-using.rst

 ===================

 This page uses concepts developed in the prior page without introduction.
-If a term is unfamiliar, consult the prior page :ref:`understandingstyles` for a definition.
+If a term is unfamiliar, consult the prior page :ref:`understanding_styles` for a definition.